College of Education and Human Development

 Applications for the kinesiology PhD program must be submitted by December 1

-Application deadline December 1
+• Application deadline: December 1

-Admission decision January/February
+• Admission decision: January/February

-Assistantship decision January/February
+• Assistantship decision: January/February

 All admission communication will be sent via email.
 Potential students who have not received an admission decision notice by late March should contact the Graduate Program Coordinator.

-Step one: Satisfy admission requirements
+1. Satisfy admission requirements

 The School of Kinesiology follows the University’s requirements for graduate program admission.
 International students must complete additional steps for their application.

-Step two: Identify a potential emphasis area and contact potential faculty advisors
+2. Identify a potential emphasis area and contact potential faculty advisors

 Admission to our research-based programs (MS and PhD) runs through individual faculty members who choose to accept students that match their area of research.